Victor Ewald: Brass quintets

 For many years it was wrongly thought that Ewald was the composer of only one quintet, his Op.
-5 in B flat minor, because this was the only one published (by Edition Belaïeff in 1912) during his lifetime.
-The discovery of the other three works was due to the research of André M. Smith (an musicologist and former bass trombonist at the Metropolitan Opera, New York), who was given the manuscripts by Ewald’s son-in-law, Yevgeny Gippius in 1964.
+5 in B♭ minor, because this was the only one published (by Edition Belaïeff in 1912) during his lifetime.
+The discovery of the other three works was due to the research of André M. Smith (a musicologist and former bass trombonist at the Metropolitan Opera, New York), who was given the manuscripts by Ewald’s son-in-law, Yevgeny Gippius in 1964.
 A further nine years of investigation was necessary to authenticate the manuscripts, before the pieces were given their first modern performance during the 1974-75 season in a series of concerts by the American Brass Quintet at Carnegie Hall.
 Recently, Canadian Brass published critical editions all of the Victor Ewald quintets edited by Tony Rickard, taking into account, and benefiting from, all recent scholarship surrounding these works.

 A very approximate chronology of the composition of the four quintets runs as follows: